Trading hybrids because of a planting delay can be risky

 - Ease of trading original hybrids for superior shorter-season options.

-For the past 18 years, DuPont Pioneer has tried to find the best date to switch to shorter-season hybrids in five U.S. corn-growing regions.
+For more than a decade, DuPont Pioneer has tried to find the best date to switch to shorter-season hybrids in five U.S. corn-growing regions.
 Agronomists say the results of these trials, conducted from 1987 to 2004, recommend switching hybrids much later than most farmers might think.

 For example, in the central Corn Belt, the trial results showed farmers would benefit from staying with full-season hybrids all the way until May 27.
 Switching to an earlier maturity hybrid before this date did not lead to higher yields or profits, according to the study.